Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

     async def evil(interaction: discord.Interaction):
         await interaction.response.send_message("******") # very explicit text!

+    # or, for a group:
+    class Evil(app_commands.Group, nsfw=True):
+        """very evil commands"""

 Guild-only
 +++++++++++

 Indicates whether this command can only be used in guilds or not.

-Enabled by adding the :func:`.app_commands.guild_only` decorator when defining a slash command:
+Enabled by adding the :func:`.app_commands.guild_only` decorator when defining an app command:

 .. code-block:: python